Exercises for Osteoporosis: Treatment & Prevention

 In this article we hope to give you more information on the type of exercises that are recommended for osteoporosis.

-The most effective exercises for osteoporosis include:
+The most effective exercises for osteoporosis fit into two categories:

 • Muscle strengthening or resistance based exercises

-These types of exercises are important both in younger age to ensure peak bone mineral density and prevent osteoporosis occurring, but equally important and effective if bone density loss has already occurred, including if there has been a diagnosis of osteoporosis.
-At any point in our lives bones are living tissue, and appropriately stimulating bones helps them to stay healthy.
+Thdse types of exercises are important both in younger age to ensure peak bone mineral density and prevent osteoporosis occurring, but equally important and effective if bone density loss has already occurred.
+This includes if there has been a diagnosis of osteoporosis.

-Weight Bearing Exercise for Osteoporosis
+Weight Bearing Exercises

 This predominantly means exercises in standing against gravity, where your feet against the floor causes some impact.
 This type of impact, as long as it is pain free and built up gradually, is very good for your bones.
 It provides the stimulus needed to bones to stimulate bone remodelling.
 In this way weight bearing exercises are better than cycling or swimming in osteoporosis.